chrishrtmn/dev-environment/README.md

 ## VirtualBox
 Download and install the [VirtualBox](https://www.virtualbox.org/wiki/Downloads) package from the website.

-[Modern.ie](http://modern.ie) is used for virtual machines for IE 10-11 testing.
+[Modern.ie](http://modern.ie) is used for virtual machines for IE browser testing.

 <br><br>